-When we really want better performance, sometimes we set up a picnic on the beach with camping chairs and a volleyball net and we take people out in groups of 3 or 4.
+When we really want better performance, sometimes we set up a picnic on the beach with camping chairs and a volleyball net.
+We then take people out in groups of three or four.

 Lifting strakes are a little bulge of metal that goes on the bottom and sides of the pontoon.
 Its job is to help the boat get up on a plane instead of plowing through the water.

-Gas weighs 8 pounds per gallon, so a 25-gallon gas tank like on my ‘toon would add an additional 200 pounds.
-(It’s equivalent to an extra passenger.)
+Gas weighs 8 pounds per gallon, so a 25-gallon gas tank like on my 'toon would add an additional 200 pounds (equivalent to an extra passenger).

-With the newer fuel-efficient, lighter Yamaha 115hp engine on my boat, I find the tank can last me 2 or 3 days of boating on a camping trip, so I rarely fill the tank up past half.
+With the newer fuel-efficient lighter Yamaha 115hp engine on my boat, I find the tank can last me two or three days of boating on a camping trip, so I rarely fill the tank up past half.
 This gives me just a little better performance by reducing the weight.

 The tritoon is fast becoming a standard in the pontoon world.
-Having a third log on the ‘toon makes the boat more agile, able to handle more passengers and moves faster!
+Having a third metal log on the 'toon makes the boat more agile, able to handle more passengers and move faster.